SawHtet93/Python/README.md

 appent()              = to add array index

 tubles,list           = like array ,tubles is can't change , list can change value

+_                     = restore last result

+import py_compile     =  for manual compile

+source code >>> byte code >>>> virtual Machine PVM  (compile process)

+when compile if dir have write access output .pyc file

+Python Keywords

+and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield
+Changing Data

 https://www.tutorialspoint.com/python/python_classes_objects.htm